PeterKementzey/example-lean4-pkg-using-Graph/README.md

 Find the library [here](https://github.com/PeterKementzey/graph-library-for-lean4)

 Since building and running dependent libraries in Lean 4 has to be done manually, this example is intended to help you get started.
+See more about building dependent libraries by running `leanpkg help build`.

 ## Prerequisites